On geometry of $2$-nondegenerate CR structures of hypersurface type and flag structures on leaf spaces of Levi foliations: Modified CR symbols and the construction of absolute parallelisms

 \begin{definition} A point $\psi_0\in P^0$ is \emph{regular} (with respect to the Tanaka prolongation) if the maps $\psi\mapsto\dim \mathfrak{g}_k^{\mathrm{mod}}$ are constant in a neighborhood of $\psi_0$ for all $k\geq 0$. \end{definition} If we assume that there exists an integer $l\geq 0$ such that the set of points $\psi \in P^0$ with $\mathfrak g_l^{\mathrm{mod}}(\psi)=0$ is generic, then the regularity property in Definition \ref{regular points in Pzero} is also generic.

-\begin{remark} For a 2-nondegenerate CR structure whose Levi form has a rank one kernel such that $\mathfrak{g}_{0,2}$ is generated by an element of rank greater than one, the regularity property in Definition \ref{regular points in Pzero} is generic.
-This result will be shown in a forthcoming paper. \end{remark}
+\begin{remark} For a 2-nondegenerate CR structure whose Levi form has a rank one kernel such that $\mathfrak{g}_{0,2}$ is generated by an element of rank greater than one, the regularity property in Definition \ref{regular points in Pzero} is generic. \end{remark}

 Now we formulate the main result of the paper.

 \begin{theorem} Fix a CR symbol $\mathfrak g^0$ and a corresponding modified CR symbol $\mathfrak g^{0, \mathrm{mod}}$ so that its universal Tanaka prolongation $\mathfrak u(\mathfrak g^{0, \mathrm{mod}})$ is finite dimensional. \begin{enumerate} \item Given a $2$-nondegenerate, hypersurface-type CR structure with symbol $\mathfrak {g}^0$ such that there exists a regular point $\psi_0$ (w.r.t. the Tanaka prolongation) in the bundle $\Re P^0$ of this structure with $\mathfrak g^{0,\mathrm{mod}}(\psi_0)=\mathfrak g^{0, \mathrm{mod}}$, there exists a bundle over a neighborhood of $\psi_0$ in $\Re P^0$ of dimension equal to $\dim_\C \mathfrak u(\mathfrak g^{0, \mathrm{mod}})$ that admits a canonical absolute parallelism.